January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 New Year’s Day (Nowy Rok)

-A public holiday in Poland – stores, malls, shopping centers are closed, and only some smaller local convenience stores can be open (e.g. Żabka).
+A public holiday in Poland.
+Stores, malls, shopping centers, public institutions, and schools are CLOSED.
+Only some smaller convenience stores can be open (e.g., Żabka).
 You can do essential shopping at gas stations.

 - January 6